GOP nominee for Illinois governor apologizes after calling for people to ‘move on’ after shooting

 “Let’s pray for justice to prevail, and then let’s move on and let’s celebrate the independence of this nation,” he said.

-Bailey said in a statement released after his comments that he apologizes if he “diminished the pain” being felt across Illinois.
+In a statement released after his comments, he apologized if he “diminished the pain” being felt across Illinois.

 “I am heartbroken by today’s tragic events and the pain and loss felt by so many,” he said.
 “My intent was to pray for the victims and those affected by today’s tragedy and for the shooter to be caught and prosecuted without further loss.”

-Bailey said he hopes people can come together in prayer and to take action to address “rampant” crime and mental health issues to ensure tragedies like the shooting do not happen again.
+Bailey said he hopes people can come together in prayer and take action to address “rampant” crime and mental health issues so that tragedies like the shooting do not happen again.

 He posted a tweet on Monday afternoon saying he sends his “heartfelt prayers” to the victims of the shooting.